 Colombia has served as an international leader in the challenge of bringing democracy, economic growth, and social stability to its people, while fighting the scourge of drug production and export, and terrorism in its midst.
 Colombia has suffered under the burden of armed conflict for several decades.
-It has produced significant numbers of displaced persons and general victims in the regions most conflict-afflicted, including minority groups.
+It has produced significant numbers victims in the regions most afflicted by conflict, including displacement and gender based violence.

-IRD also helped ease the suffering of families of persons killed or missing as a result of the civil conflict, specifically in the historically marginalized, conflict-affected Afro-Colombian communities on Colombia’s Pacific coast, near the border with Ecuador.
-During the three-year program which ended in January 2012, IRD helped mitigate the grief and psychological trauma among surviving family members, improved access to legally entitled reparations and government social assistance programs, strengthened community-level democratic structures, and promoted reconciliation at the community level.
+Under a separate contract, financed by the Bureau of Democracy, Human Rights and Labor, IRD worked in easing the suffering of families of persons killed or missing as a result of the civil conflict, specifically in the historically marginalized, conflict-affected Afro-Colombian communities on Colombia’s Pacific coast of Tumaco, near the border with Ecuador.
+During the three-year program, which ended in January 2012, IRD helped mitigate the grief and psychological trauma among surviving family members, improved access to legally entitled reparations and government social assistance programs, strengthened community-level democratic structures, and promoted reconciliation at the community level.
 This program also assisted victims’ families while simultaneously developing the capacity of affected communities to do so on an ongoing basis.
 The program accomplished this through forming and training indigenous victims associations.
 It gave particular attention to strengthening the role and capacities of the local elected Community Councils responsible for management of communal Afro-Colombian lands and the Table of Displaced People (Mesa de Desplazados), which coordinates the activities of IDP associations in the area.

 Colombia’s struggle against drug production and export, terrorism, and other armed... more

-El Timy COLOMBIA – Jennifer Alejandra, 28, lives with her husband and their two chi... more
+El Timy, COLOMBIA – Jennifer Alejandra, 28, lives with her husband and their two ch... more

 United States Department of State Bureau of Population, Refugees, and Migration W... more